SebastianJarosch/ChipCytometry-Image-Processing/README.md

 * Download the scripts from this repository
 * Run Plugins --> Install PlugIn... and select the automatic_image_processing.ijm file from this repository
 * transfer the matlab script as well as the writeFCS script in your matlab working directory
+* for the instalation of scanpy refer to the original documentation (https://scanpy.readthedocs.io)

 ## Workflow
 ### 1. Image export